 Skip to main content Skip to main menu Skip to search box

-You probably know that that a downed power line is an electrical hazard and to stay well away if you see one.
+You probably know that a downed power line is an electrical hazard and to stay well away if you see one.
 But, did you also know that getting too close to an overhead line that's not damaged and operating normally can be just as dangerous?

 Overhead power lines carry high-voltage electricity that can travel outside of the line in certain circumstances.
 Even if you don't touch a high-voltage line, if you get too close, electricity could still pass through your body, which can cause serious harm or even death.